-You might not be able to repay your plan loan and still save for retirement.
+(X) Difficult to repay loan and still save

 Your plan generally will require you to pay back the loan within five years.
 Not making any contributions during that time could reduce the amount you're able to accumulate for retirement.